invertdna/eDNA_Tides/Rmarkdown_MS_and_analysis/README.md

 # eDNA_Tides

-This is a manuscript, and attendant analysis / data, composed entirely with Rstudio as an experiment in developing more repeatable and efficient science.
+This is a manuscript, and attendant analysis / data, composed almost entirely with Rstudio as an experiment in developing more repeatable and efficient science. ("Almost" entirely because I had to play around with some formatting in LaTex, and couldn't immediately do it in Rmarkdown).
 It is a collaborative effort among Ryan Kelly, Ramón Gallego, and Emily Jacobs-Palmer, in late 2017.
+Finished February 2018, for publication in PeerJ.